THE GIST

 • We see a significant impact to the Thai economy from potential US tariffs, with ripple effects in the form of lower bank NIMs and higher credit costs than earlier guided for this year.
 Moody’s also downgraded its rating outlook on the Thailand sovereign, and consequently the Thai banks including KBANK, to negative on 29 April 2025, citing increased risks to Thailand’s economic and fiscal strength, partly due to the potential impact of new US tariffs.

-• KBANK’s switch to focus on safer segments will also weigh further on the NIM, though it currently remains higher compared to most of its peers.
+• KBANK’s switch to focus on safer segments however will weigh on the NIM, which is compounded by more rate cuts from the BOT to support growth.
+The NIM though currently remains higher than most of its peers.

 Key Metric